 To that end, the project FASTER provides a series of Farm Advisory Services for the targeted groups of interests.
-It includes the implementation of a Living Lab, organization of Two Spring Schools, and the establishment of a Knowledge Hub and an E-learning platform.
+It includes the implementation of a Living Lab, the organization of a Summer School, and the establishment of a Knowledge Hub and an E-learning platform.

 Learn more about the FASTER Living Lab, different activities, the stakeholders involved and the study area in the respective sections of this page.